 ARLA Propertymark protects and guides consumers, helping tenants and landlords to find and manage their treasured homes.
 They work to raise professional standards among letting agents from single branch independents to large national groups, promoting education and qualifications within the sector.
-Nearly 9,000 letting agents are ARLA Propertymark Protected, meeting higher standards than the law demands and through this we offer greater protection to consumers.
+Any letting agents that are ARLA Propertymark Protected meet higher standards than the law demands and this offers greater protection to consumers.

 They aim to reassure all of those renting and letting out property that agents who display the Propertymark Protected logo offer better protection for their clients: Client Money Protection, Professional Indemnity insurance, membership of an independent redress scheme.
 Members are also subject to Propertymark Conduct and Membership Rules and disciplinary procedures with sanctions for those who fall below the expected standards.
 Anyone using an agent displaying the Propertymark Protected logo will be confident that their agent is guiding them on their property journey.